runtimeverification/evm-semantics/media/2018-csf/presentation.md

 ----------

 -   Append-only ledger of user-submitted transactions.
--   Mostly simple transfers of value (eg. Bitcoin).
+-   Mostly simple transfers of value.
 -   Miners select next block of transactions using consensus algorithm.[^notThisTalk]
 -   Ethereum adds:
     -   New currency!
 (Ether)